apwide/k8s-golive-agent/DOCKERHUB.md

 ## Listeners

-Listeners specify what to track, using *selectors*, what/how to extract environment/deployment data and push them to Golive.
+Listeners use **selectors** to specify what to track and have configurations on how to extract environment/deployment data to push them to Golive.

-A listener is composed of:
+A listener consists of:

-* **id**: a unique identifier which helps in the logs to know which config has been used
+* **id**: a unique identifier used in logs to identify the configuration used.
-* **autoCreate**: a boolean to specific if target(s) (application, category and environment) must be created if not existing into Golive if call should fail.
+* **autoCreate**: a boolean specifying if targets (application, category, and environment) must be created if they do not exist in Golive and if the call fails.
-* **category**: how to extract/select category.
+* **category**: how to extract/select the category.
-* **application**: how to extract/select application.
+* **application**: how to extract/select the application.
-* **name**: how to extract/select environment name.
+* **name**: how to extract/select the environment name.
-* **attributes**: what and how to extract environment attribute values
+* **attributes**: what and how to extract environment attribute values.
+* **version**: how to extract the deployment version name.
-* **selectors**: pod selectors used to select which event should match this configuration.
+* **selectors**: pod selectors used to determine which events match this configuration.

 ## Selectors

-Selectors are applied on pod to check if they are monitored or not:
+Selectors are applied to pods to determine if they are monitored:
 ```yaml
 listeners:
   - id: frontend-monitoring